 EMF claim that oxo-bio is incompatible with a circular economy, but the opposite is true.
 Ordinary plastic can certainly be recycled if it can be collected, but what of the plastic on land or sea which cannot be collected?
 If that plastic were oxo-bio it would complete the circle by being recycled back into nature by bacteria and fungi.
 It is said that oxo-bio products go against two core principles of the circular economy: designing out waste and pollution; and keeping products and materials in high-value use.
 However, these statements are not well founded.
-Oxo-biodegradable plastic products are not intended to be wasted.
-They can be reused and recycled during their useful life - and carrier bags frequently are.
-It is designed to biodegrade only if it has not been collected for reuse and recycling, but has instead escaped into the open environment as litter.
+Oxo-biodegradable plastic is not intended to be wasted.
+It can be reused and recycled during its useful life, and is designed to biodegrade only if it has not been collected for re-use and recycling, but has instead escaped into the open environment as litter.